NeilBotelho/IRCish/DesignDoc.md

 ## Functionality
 1. User can join any room(room must have [a-z\-]{3,10} name) using ```/join roomName``` command
 1. User can leave any room(room must have [a-z\-]{3,10} name) using ```/leave roomName``` command
-1. User can send and recieve message to any room he/she joined
+1. User can send and receive messages to any room he/she joined
-1. User can clear messages in current room using the ```/clear``` command
+1. User can clear messages in the current room using the ```/clear``` command
 1. User can change how he/she is identified using the ```/identify``` command